This meaty sauce is easy to make and always a crowd-pleaser. The yield is a generous 3+ quarts, so there’s plenty to

 Note: I am bringing this much-loved sauce to the top of the page for a couple of reasons.
-First, I have some complimentary recipes coming soon!
+First, I linked two complimentary recipes at the bottom of this page.
 Additionally, I have had several requests recently for recipes that are well suited to give a sick friend or a new parent.
 So, I also included links (directly below) to a few of the recipes I have suggested－recipes that I have given often and that make enough to feed my family at the same time.
 If you have a recipe that you think is well suited for sharing with someone who could use a helping hand, please feel free to pass it along via email or in the comments section.